7Block Labs

 Best Practices for Building Trustworthy Reputation Systems

-- Implement Transparent Revocation: Maintain on-chain revocation registries accessible to all verifiers.
+• Implement Transparent Revocation: Keep on-chain revocation registries accessible for everyone, making verification a breeze.

-- Integrate User Control: Allow users to manage which credentials to share and when.
+• Integrate User Control: Empower users to choose what credentials they want to share and when.

-- Automate Verification: Use smart contracts or APIs for seamless credential validation.
+• Automate Verification: Make use of smart contracts or APIs to streamline the credential validation process.

 Technical Deep Dive: Building a Verifiable Credential-Based Reputation Platform